 Khao Yai National Park

-I highly recommend you head to santuaries that do not require such large amount of fee or better, those shelter that are operating based on donations.
-The higher the "volunteer fee" the more sketchy the place is.
+I highly recommend you head to sanctuaries that do not require such a large amount of fee or better, those shelter that is operating based on donations.
+The higher the “volunteer fee” the more sketchy the place is.